Keyboard shortcuts

 Annex B — Profile manifest schema

-A profile is a versioned, distributable directory that extends the core type taxonomy with domain-specific vocabulary.
-Its normative specification lives in this annex; the Profiles and extensions chapter explains how to author and activate profiles.
+A profile is a versioned, distributable directory that extends the core type taxonomy with domain-specific vocabulary, attributes, labels, and rules.
+Its normative specification lives in this annex; the Profiles and extensions chapter explains how to author, activate, and publish profiles.

 B.1 Directory layout